AdobeDocs/workfront.en/help/quicksilver/maestro/manage-relationship-fields.md

 ## Considerations about Relationship-type fields

 * You can view fields other users create and fields created by you are visible to everyone who has access to Maestro.
 * A relationship-type field is a connection from one record type to another.
 The relationship-type field displays the record type you connect to.
-For this reason, we will refer to the relationship-type field as the "linked record type field."
+For this reason, we will refer to the relationship-type field as the "linked record field."
-* You can add fields from the record types you connect to and those become "linked fields".
+* You can add fields from the record types you connect.
+For this reason, we will refer to the fields that belong to the connected record types as "linked fields".
-* You can select the records you link to in the linked record type field.
+* You can select the records you connect to in the linked record type field.
 * You cannot select the values for the linked fields, as they automatically populate from the original record type they belong to.
+* You can edit linked record fields.
+You cannot edit linked fields.

 ## Create a Relationship-type field

-You create a Relationship-type field to link two record types and their fields together.
+You can create a Relationship-type field to connect two record types and their fields together.

-1. Start creating a field for a record type, as described in the article [Create Maestro fields](../maestro/create-fields.md), then select the **Relationship** field type.
-This is the original record type. <!--check screen shot - logged a bug for a couple of changes here-->
+1. Start creating a field for a record type, as described in the article [Create fields in Adobe Maestro](../maestro/create-fields.md), then select the **Relationship** field type. <!--check screen shot - logged a bug for a couple of changes here-->

     ![](assets/relationship-field-type.png)